xemantic/xemantic.com/presentations/2025/bonial/index.md

 2. Well documented (therefore internalized by the model) information exchange standard.
 3. Vast amount of data to operate on.

-What cay you substitution at Bonial?
+What can you substitute for these categories at Bonial?

 ---
 ## Thank You!